maverick-js/signals/README.md

 > **Note**
 > Same implementation as [`indexArray`](https://www.solidjs.com/docs/latest/api#indexarray) in Solid JS.
-> Prefer [`computedKeyedMap`](#computedkeyedmap) when mapping to expensive objects like DOM nodes.
+> Prefer [`computedKeyedMap`](#computedkeyedmap) when referential checks are required.

 Reactive map helper that caches each item by index to reduce unnecessary mapping on updates.
 It only runs the mapping function once per item and adds/removes as needed.
-The list item is an observable.
-The map function itself is not tracking - only applied once.
+In a non-keyed map like this the index is fixed but value can change (opposite of a keyed map).

 ```js
 import { observable, tick, computedMap } from '@maverick-js/observables';